Nutritional Sciences Dietetic Internship

 93.7%.
 Nearly 96.2% of U-M SPH dietetic interns pass the RD exam within the first

-We have established a Prior Learning Assessment Policy in which documented supervised hours outside the dietetic internship (does not have
+We have established a Prior Learning Assessment Policy in which up to 200 documented supervised hours outside the dietetic internship (does

-to be supervised by an RD) may be approved toward the U-M SPH DI supervised practice
+not have to be supervised by an RD) may be approved toward the U-M SPH DI supervised

 Program outcomes data are available upon request.

-Additional information can be found in our U-M SPH DI Handbook.
+Additional information can be found in our U-M SPH DI Handbook and in our FAQ.

 120 South Riverside Plaza, Suite 2000